kastnerp/WeatherUndergroundDownload/README.md

 # Installation

-> pip install beautifulsoup4
-> pip install numpy
-> pip install pandas
-> pip install selenium
+> pip install beautifulsoup4 numpy pandas selenium

 > Place your chromedriver in the folder containing the script.
 Download it from [here](https://chromedriver.chromium.org).